 You should always request agreement for a call to be recorded before starting a recording.
 When recording begins and ends, both participants in the conversation will hear an automated announcement.
 As you'd expect from Apple, it isn't possible to make a clandestine recording.

 There is a setting to enable phone call recording.
-I think this is turned on by default but you may need to turn it on at Settings / Apps / Phone./ Call Recording.
+I think this is turned on by default but you may need to turn it on at Settings / Apps / Phone./ Audio Call Recording.

 The buttons to start and stop call recording don't appear on the first screen shown during a phone call, the screen with a numeric keypad.
 You need to hide the keypad to reveal the buttons you will need.
 If you are using AirPods, bluetooth hearing aids or other headphones you should be able to hear VoiceOver clearly while using this feature.
 I think you'll also be OK if you take the call hands free over the loudspeaker.
 If you prefer to take the call with the phone held to your ear, you will probably need to perform the VoiceOver gestures with the phone held close to your ear since VoiceOver will speak over the earpiece loudspeaker at the top of the phone and won't be easy to hear from a distance.